scharlau/shopping_django_with_behave/README.md

             context.test_case.tearDownClass()
             del context.test_case

-that sets out the relevant options you're using for browser driver such as Chrome, and the before_all(), before_scenario() and such testsuite details.
+These details set out the relevant options you're using for browser driver such as Chrome, and the before_all(), before_scenario() and such testsuite details.
 Here we are making use of Django's built in testing framework.
 This should also hold relevant @fixture methods to load the test database, and set up the testing web server for you too.
 This runs at a different port from the normal server.

+You should now be able to run your tests, and they'll still fail, as we've not done anything to implement the steps.
+If you comment out the line for chrome to run --headless, then the browser should start up too, as another proof that you're on the right track for things.

+### Adding in the Steps for the Feature

 Your <model>.py step files will need to point to your test server.
 You can grab the base_url with some lines like this:

         import urllib